kmusheer/textutilse_react/README.md

 # textutilse
 Here use react.js library
-THis is  text editor wher you have multiple options
+THis is  text editor wher you have multiple optionsnto edit your text

-Without library just in
-# Vanilla Javascript

 # textEditor
 https://github.com/kmusheer/textEditor